music theory online : temperament & pitch calculatorlesson 27T

 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24 | 25 | 26 | 27 | 28 | 29 | 30 | 31 | 32 | 33 | 34 | 35 | 36 | 37 | 38 | 39 | 40 | 41 | 42 | 43 | 44

-temperament/tuning calculator in lesson 27 :: open interval calculator in a separate window
+temperament/tuning calculator in lesson 27 :: temperament bibliography :: open interval calculator in a separate window

 Analysis of published temperaments used in the temperament/tuning calculator in lesson 27

 First, a warning.
-We have collected here data from a number of different sources.
-In some cases there is a lack of standardisation in the naming of some temperaments.
-The various Werckmeister temperaments are one example.
+We have collected here data from a number of different sources (see temperament bibliography for our sources) and in some cases there is a lack of standardisation in the naming of temperaments - the various Werckmeister temperaments are but one example

 temperament/tuningpitch of a' (default value 440Hz)